Research concentrates on electrochemical digital simulation; that is,

 the solution of Fick's diffusion equation, with the special boundary

 conditions given by the electrochemical context.
-In recent times, some
+Some

 of the major problems have been solved, such as that of fast